uhlmanngroup/MorphoDynamicsPipe/README.md

 Segmentation and tracking results can be viewed in napari (installed with the conda environment) from folder `5_tracking_images_outlines/`.

 Morphodynamics results can be found in the folders `4a_instantaneous_cell_morphodynamics/` and `4b_time_averaged_cell_morphodynamics/`.

+Example results can be found in the folder `MorphoDynamicsPipe/examples/`

 ## Citations
 This library relies on: \